 Keep it Cool!

-Overheating issues on MacBook Air M1 are pretty common these days, but you can fix it easily.
-All you have to do is simply close down 10s of tabs or apps you have been using simultaneously.
+Overheating issues on MacBook Air M1 are common, but you can fix it easily.
+All you have to do is simply close down tens of tabs and apps you have been using simultaneously.

-However, if nothing works for you, you can take your MacBook to an Apple service center to check for any internal hardware issues, such as your battery.
+However, if nothing works for you, take your MacBook to an Apple service center to check for any internal hardware issues, such as your battery.